 [Dana: So what's your prob Bob, I... ]

 The problem is, besides the 1.61% problem, well, let me put it this way.
 When I was a kid, I divided my free time (weather permitting) betwixt the 12th street and the 22nd street playgrounds (the former being larger and with more shtuff to do and the latter having a tiny swimming pool).

 Kids in the dark ages were also obsessed with justice (fairness) but we shared in a consensus that's now shattered.

 [HUGE BUT, Not that they all made sense.
-If you weren't white you suffered from discrimination, ranging from mild to insane.
-A given group of whites looked down on another given group of whites.
+If you weren't a person of pallor you suffered from discrimination, ranging from mild to insane.
+Given groups of people of pallor looked down on other groups of people of pallor.
 Stupid (behavior) was as stupid (behavior) is.]

 Jump to the late sixties.
-Well meaning boomers, raised taking an (overall) unprecedented level of prosperity and security for granted, start tossing tots out with the jacuzzi water.
+Well-meaning boomers, raised taking an (overall) unprecedented level of prosperity and security for granted (remind you of anyone), start tossing tots out with the jacuzzi water.
 The Great Fragmentation Begins.